 Health DESPAIR-ities: Black People Are Dying!

 Editor's note: This is part 1 of a two-part series.
-Stay tuned!
+Be sure to check out part 2!

 Issues surrounding the disparities faced by communities of color are at the forefront of many conversations around the dinner table and in the media because of our current social and political climates.
 These disparities range from economic to political.
 However, the most important is health disparity.